chromium/chromium/content/browser/webid/README.md

    request.
 It contains most of the business logic and state necessary for FedCM requests.
 - `IdPNetworkRequestManager`: Handles all fetches needed for FedCM.
 It ensures we use the right storage partition and cookie jar for each request.
 This class is stateless itself.
-- `FederatedAuthResponseImpl`: Concrete implementation of the mojo interface to provide a FedCM response.
-This is to be used by the IDP login page to complete its process by providing an id token.